The Value of Experience: Add a Teaching Practicum to Your Online TEFL Certification!By Krzl Light Nuñes

 It’s not uncommon for trainees to have concerns about improving their craft, and these could even be as specific as incorporating games in class or teaching specific grammar concepts.
 There’s no better way to address these and learn without pressure than by getting professional feedback during a TEFL practicum.

-Throughout your practicum, you’ll get guidance from both a mentor and a tutor, who will comment on your performance during your program and answer your queries before you give real English classes.
-Additionally, the students in your demo classes will also give feedback, and this can similarly help you recognize your strong suits or aspects to enhance as an English teacher.
+Throughout your practicum, you’ll get guidance from both a mentor and a tutor, who will comment on your performance during the program and answer your queries before you give real English classes.
+Additionally, the students in your demo classes will also give feedback, and this can similarly help you recognize your strong suits or aspects to work on as an English teacher.

 5. Assess your skills